 Air Italy was a private Italian airline that operated scheduled passenger services.
 The airline operated flights across Europe, Africa, the Indian Ocean and the Caribbean.
 Air Italy's hub airport was at Milan Malpensa Airport, which is also the hub for airlines such as Cargolux Italia and Fly Ernest.

 The airline was previously named Meridiana.
 Air Italy was established in 2018 when it was announced that the airline Meridiana and its subsidiary, the original Air Italy (which had been part of Meridiana since 2013) would be merged to create the new Air Italy.
-In February 2020, Air Italy's shareholders met and decided that the airline would cease operations after financial difficulties.
+In febrero 2020, Air Italy's shareholders met and decided that the airline would cease operations after financial difficulties.

 At the time that it ceased operations, the airline operated 26 routes.
 Along with the old Meridiana routes, Air Italy added new domestic routes to Milan to Rome, Naples, Palermo, Catania, Lamezia Terme and many other popular cities in Italy.
 It also operated flights to 13 international destinations, including New York, Miami, San Francisco, and Los Angeles in the US, as well as countries including Thailand, Spain, Russia, Kenya, and the UK.